-Touro Synagogue National Historic Site 85 Touro Street Newport, RI 02840 One of the finest examples of colonial religious architecture, this synagogue is the present-day place of worship of Congregation Jeshuat Israel.
+Touro Synagogue National Historic Site 85 Touro Street Newport, RI 02840 One of the finest examples of colonial religious architecture, designed by Peter Harrison, this synagogue is the present-day place of worship of Congregation Jeshuat Israel.

 Designated Mar.
 5, 1946.
 Owned by Congregation Shearith Israel, New York City.
-National Park Service lends technical assistance for preservation of the building under a cooperative agreement with the two congregations.
+The National Park Service lends technical assistance for preservation of the building under a cooperative agreement with the two congregations.